 the character buffer in which the response is provided by the user.
-The size of this is fixed at 512 bytes, defined by PAM MAX RESP SIZE in the pam appl.h file.
+The size of the buffer is fixed at 512 bytes, defined by PAM_MAX_RESP_SIZE in the pam_appl.h file.

 int msg_style

 contains a number that indicates the type of the message given by the server.
 Based on the type of the response, the application can take appropriate action in the callback function.